-Title of the course: NEPTUN-code: Weekly teaching Credit: 4

-Earth sciences knowledge RKXFT1ABNE hours: l+cw+lb Exam type: tm
+Title of the course: Earth sciences knowledge NEPTUN-code: RKXFT1ABNE Weeklyteachinghours:l+cw+lb2+0+2 Credit: 4 Exam type: tm Course leader: Position: Required preliminary knowledge: Krisztina Demény Dr. senior lecturer - - Curriculum

-2+0+2

-Course leader: Position: Required preliminary knowledge:

-Konrád Lájer, Dr. associate -

-professor

-0 1

 The geological history of the Earth.
 The internal structure of the Earth (the crust, the mantle, the core).
 Volcanism (type of volcanoes, volcanoes and plate boundaries) and plate tectonics.
 Rocks (igneous, sedimentary and metamorphic) and minerals classification systems.
 Major types of landforms (plains, mountains, cratons).
 Exogenous processes and main landform methods (the work of rivers, the formation of shores and coastlines, glacial processes, the work of wind).
 Main features of surface waters (rivers and lakes) and waters below the surface (groundwater, confined water, crack water).
 Karst processes (karst forms on or below the surface).
 Main soil types in the world (definition, functions, and major soil formations).